MODFLOW-USGS/modflow-devtools/docs/md/fixtures.md

 - `get_model_paths()`
 - `get_namefile_paths()`

-See this project's test suite for usage examples.
+These functions are used internally in a `pytest_generate_tests` hook to implement the above model-parametrization fixtures.
+See `fixtures.py` and/or this project's test suite for usage examples.